Drlordbasil/groq-gmail-assistant/README.md

    export EMAIL_USER='your-gmail-address@gmail.com'
    export EMAIL_PASS='your-app-password'  # This is the 16-character app password generated from Google's security settings
    ```
+MAKE SURE TO ALSO CHANGE THE CONFIG WITHIN MAIN.PY!
+You can change entire system or just name/assistant name!
 ## Usage

 1. **Running the Script**: